Klallam language: Suffixes

-Klallam has lexical suffixes, which are unique to the languages of northwest North America.
+Klallam has lexical suffixes, which are unique to the languages of northwestern North America.
 They have inherently noun-like meanings and can function as the object of a verb, create a compound meaning, and act as the object of a number word.
-Many refer to body parts, but there are almost 100 lexical suffixes that cover a number of different ideas.
-Oftentimes, these suffixes can take on metaphorically extended meaning, so 'nose' can also be used to refer to a single point, and 'mouth' can mean 'language'.
-Below are examples of common lexical suffixes with alternate pronunciation in parentheses.
+Many refer to body parts, but almost 100 lexical suffixes cover a number of different ideas.
+The suffixes can often take on a metaphorically-extended meaning and so "nose" can be used to refer also to a single point, and "mouth" can also mean "language."
+Here are examples of common lexical suffixes with alternate pronunciation in parentheses.
 Alternate pronunciations usually depend on the location of the stress in the root.